MatheusAraujoSouza/NODEJS-ARCHITECTURE/TAKS/TASK-1/API/README.md

 Imports the necessary components from the domain, application, and infrastructure layers.
 Handles HTTP requests and forwards them to the appropriate controllers.
 This structure allows for a clear separation of concerns, with the domain layer containing the core business logic, the application layer handling application-specific operations, and the infrastructure layer dealing with external dependencies.

+# Conection with DB
+Install knex as a dependency in your project:
+- npm install knex

+Configure knex to connect to your PostgreSQL database.
+Create a file called knexfile.js

+Create a migration file to define the "users" table.
+Run the following command to generate a new migration file: npx knex migrate:make create_users_table

+create a new migration file in a migrations

+Run the migration to create the "users" table: npx knex migrate:latest

+to run the migration run "npm run migrate" in the root folder of the api